CONF contributions to the traditional cloud industry

 - Uriarte, R.B., Zhou, H., Kritikos, K., Shi, Z., Zhao, Z. and De Nicola, R., 2020.
 Distributed service‐level agreement management with smart contracts and blockchain.
 Concurrency and Computation: Practice and Experience, p.e5800.

-This blog post was written by The University of Amsterdam team.
+This blog post was written by The University of Amsterdam team in September 2021.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >